dalfabbio/tomatoCounter/readme.md

 ### Contributing

-If you have a suggestion that would make this project more useful than it is or if you want to work on an improvement listed above, please do it!
+If you have a suggestion that would make this project more useful than it is or if you want to work on the improvements listed above, please do it!
 Fork the repo and create a pull request, or open an issue with the tag enhancement.
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/MarvellousFeature`)
 3. Commit your Changes (`git commit -m 'Added a MarvellousFeature'`)
-4. Push to the Branch (`git push origin feature/MarvellousFeature`)
+4. Push the Branch (`git push origin feature/MarvellousFeature`)
 5. Open a Pull Request